urob/zmk-config/readme.md

 for combos, which in my experience all but completely eliminates the problem -- even when rolling keys on the home row!

-My combo layout aims place the most used symbols in easy-to-access locations while also making them easy to remember.
+My combo layout aims to place the most used symbols in easy-to-access locations while also making them easy to remember.
 Specifically:

 - the top vertical-combo row matches the symbols on a standard numbers row